Higher Education Finance

 Applications will only be considered from enrolled students.
-To be considered, all students must follow the college procedure which includes the completion and submission of a Student Financial Awards application form (available from Student Services) with supporting documents, such as student finance awards notice and other evidence.
-This will be followed by an advisory interview.
+To be considered, all students must follow the college procedure which includes the completion and submission of a Student Financial Awards application form via Pay My Student with supporting documents, such as student finance awards notice, three months bank statements and other evidence were applicable.
+This will be followed by a short advisory interview.

 Please note all bursary funds are limited and any bursaries applications and hardship funding may be closed before the end of the academic year once the allocations have been made.

 Higher Education Student Childcare Grant

 Childcare Grants may be available through student finance for those students with dependent children in registered or accredited childcare.
 It cannot be claimed for if a student is already claiming the childcare element of the Working Tax Credit from the HMRC.